mongodb/docs/source/includes/list-table-cluster-http-response.rst

      - integer
      - The number of read-only nodes in the region.
 Read-only nodes can never become the :term:`primary`, but can facilitate local-reads.

-   * - ``diskSizeGB``
-     - double
-     - ** AWS / GCP Only ** The size in gigabytes of the server's root volume.
-You can add capacity by increasing this number, up to a maximum possible value of ``4096`` (i.e., 4 TB).

-       Each instance size has its own default value.
-To view default values: open the |service| web interface; click the button to add a new cluster; view the available default sizes; close the window without saving changes.

-   * - ``backupEnabled``
-     - Boolean
-     - ``true`` if you enabled
-       :doc:`continuous backups </backup/continuous-backups>` for the
-       cluster.

    * - ``stateName``
      - string